yelicoder/pluralsight_unit_testing_in_angular/README.md

 5. testComponent: copy firstTest folder. remove node_modules. do a npm -i --force to install the dependency.
 Isolated test.
 This does not need TestBed.
 Simply create the component and use mockService.
 6. componentShallowIntegrationTest: test the hero component
 7. componentShallowIntegrationTest2: test the heroes compopnent.
 Test component that has a service as an injected dependency.
-8. componentShallowIntegrationTest3: test the heroes component. use a mocked child component
+8. componentShallowIntegrationTest3: test the heroes component using a fake child component

 ## Testing Tools
 Karma: Test Execution